Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 This construction of ARKG is fully deterministic, extracting input entropy as explicit parameters, as opposed to the internal random sampling typically used in the academic literature [Frymann2020][] [Wilson][] [Clermont][].
-Implementations MAY choose to instead implement the `ARKG-Derive-Seed` and `KEM-Encaps` functions as nondeterministic procedures omitting their respective `ikm` parameter and sampling random entropy internally;
+Implementations MAY choose to instead implement the `ARKG-Derive-Seed` and `KEM-Encaps` functions as nondeterministic procedures omitting their respective `ikm` parameters and sampling random entropy internally;
 this choice does not affect interoperability.